Message From the Directors

 Our M.S. in Educational Technology empowers you to understand and use technology in your own learning and teaching immediately, and to share your new knowledge with colleagues.
 Join us and fellow educators to create learning materials and systems where each learner can achieve his or her full potential.
 We'll help you become a partner with new skills, knowledge, and awareness in the educational changes that will occur.

-In 2012, the New Media Consortium released it 5th Horizon Report for K-12.
-Each year they identify key trends that the advisory board considered to be key drivers of educational technology adoptions over the next five years.
+In 2013, the New Media Consortium released it 6th Horizon Report for K-12.
+Each year they identify key trends that the advisory board considered to be major drivers of educational technology adoptions over the next five years.
 You can expect to be involved in these trends in your near future.
 These trends are (in descending order of importance):

-As the cost of technology drops and school districts revise and open up their access policies, it is becoming increasingly common for students to bring their own mobile devices.
+- As the cost of technology drops and school districts revise and open up their access policies, it is becoming more common for students to bring their own mobile devices.

-Our program is designed to prepare you to navigate these very changing waters of teaching and learning.
+Our program is designed to solidly prepare you to navigate these very changing waters of teaching and learning.
 Come join us and help us all move ahead in a solid pedagogically sound manner.
 Become a leader and player in this new educational model.
 Come build your own foundation for continuous learning in this dynamic, digital age of education.

 Bette E. Schneiderman, Ph.D.